ztyyLV/barcode-reader-docs-mobile/programming/android/quick-performance-settings.md

 **Increase Confidence Level**

-`MinResultConfidence` is the parameter that controls the result confidence to filter the results that below the set confidence.
+`MinResultConfidence` is the parameter that controls the result confidence to filter the results below the set confidence.
 The default value of `MinResultConfidence` is 30.
 You can set `MinResultConfidence` higher to get even more accurate results.

 | Value Type | Value Range | Default Value |
 | ---------- | ----------- | ------------- |